WHAT YOU SEE

 The EU is requiring it

 Digital Product Passports will be mandatory for all textiles sold in the EU by 2027.
-TraceID-tagged brands are ahead of this curve.
+TraceID-tagged brands are already ahead of this curve.

 Greenwashing ends here